James Paul Moody: RMS Titanic

 Along with the other junior officers, Moody received a message in March 1912 ordering him to report to White Star's Liverpool offices on 26 March.
-From there he travelled to board Titanic at the Harland & Wolff yard in Belfast.
+From there he travelled to board Titanic at the Harland & Wolff yard in Belfast on 27 March and reported to First Officer William McMaster Murdoch.
+Moody had only received his Master's License the previous April, but he had a broad sense of knowledge and decades of experience to look up to in his senior officers and captain.
+Murdoch ordered Harold Lowe and Moody to inspect the starboard side lifeboats and to make sure their equipment was complete; he ordered Third Officer Herbert Pitman and Fourth Officer Joseph Boxhall to do likewise with the port side lifeboats.
 Titanic then sailed for Southampton to take on passengers.
 Moody's service as Sixth Officer earned him about $37 a month, although he was allowed his own cabin as compensation for his small salary.